Skip to content

 Adrian Ingco runs Cristina Home, a licensed community care facility in British Columbia.
 He built CHAI because he lives the compliance pain daily — the 24-hour incident reporting windows, the multi-regulator filing requirements, the staff credential tracking that never ends.

-With 15+ years across technology integration, resource management, and person-centered care, Adrian saw that the compliance burden was not just inefficient — it was actively pulling operators away from the people they serve — and the lives that they lead.
+With 15+ years across technology integration, resource management, and person-centered care, Adrian saw that the compliance burden was not just inefficient — it was actively pulling operators away from the people they serve.

 InfiniTEA is the result: tools that feel like cognitive extensions, amplifying what makes operators most human rather than adding burden.
 BREW solutions that fill your cup of TEA.